mrjk/fetch-pass/README.md

 A simple tool to access secrets from various sources, quickly.
 Like its name says, it's a proxy that can cache answers in local keyring for faster/offline access.

 It's perfect for fetching passwords in terminal or scripts and provides a simple command to display the password of a given secret name.
 It also integrates with any password managers that support CLI or API.
+Keyring-proxy does not replace your password manager, it proxy it and allow to merge various passwords stores.

 ### Highlights

-- **Backends agnostic**: Easily manage any secret backends with a simple ini configuration.
+- **Multi-source**: Easily manage any secret backends with a simple ini configuration.
+As long your favorite password manager(s) provide a decent CLI tool, you're good to go.
 - **Dispatch rules**: You can rewrite secret name globally (like aliases) or per backend (linke rewrite).
 - **Local keyring proxy**: Optionnaly uses the local system keyring as a cache layer to retrieve slow-to-fecth secrets.
 It's also easy to flush the local cache or to resync it with backends.
 - **Query history**: Quickly find previously queried passwords.
 Never try to remember anymore your previous queries.
 It can be disabled for more privacy.